 Guillaume Bottazzi has developed his work in several countries, especially in Europe, Asia and the United States.
 He worked in New York during the first decade of the 2000s.
 In New York his artworks have been shown by the Goldstrom gallery and the White Cube’s Annex Gallery.

 In 2004 he was artist in residence in Japan where he spent a large part of his time until 2012.

 In 2010, at the initiative of the Tokyo Metropolitan Government, the Tokyo Metropolitan Foundation of History and Culture, the Tokyo National Art Center, the Suntory Museum of Art, Tokyo Midtown, the Mori Building company and the Mori Art Museum, Guillaume Bottazzi created an abstract and monumental artwork of 100 square meters in the center of Tokyo.

 In 2011 the Miyanomori International Museum of Art in Japan commissioned him to create the largest painting in the country on the museum.
 An exhibition of Guillaume Bottazzi’s work was organized at the same time.
 Admissions fees have been donated for the reconstruction of areas affected by the earthquake and tsunami.
 The Miyanomori International Museum of Art (MIMAS) has the largest collection of works by Christo and Jeanne-Claude in Asia and Oceania.
 The museum collection also includes about 3000 photographs from the artist Daido Moriyama, as well as works by such artists as Lucio Fontana, Frank Stella, Jasper Johns, Lee Ufan and Guillaume Bottazzi.

 In 2012, selected by the Mori Art Museum, the Mori Building company commissioned artworks from the artist Guillaume Bottazzi.
 They have been incorporated in the new Ark Hills Sengokuyama high-rise building in the heart of the rejuvenated Toranomon district in Tokyo.

 In Japan, he works with the Itsutsuji Gallery.
 This major Japanese gallery has enabled him to establish his style through several artwork commissions.
-The Itsutsuji Gallery has introduced movements such as the Supports / Surfaces group, and artists such as Claude Viallat, Daniel Dezeuze, Jean-Pierre Pincemin, and other as Simon Hantaï and Pierre Soulages.
+The Itsutsuji Gallery has discovered and represents artists such as Simon Hantaï, Pierre Soulages, Yayoi Kusama, Ay-o, but also introduced movement such as Support-Surfaces, with artists such as Claude Viallat, Daniel Dezeuze and Jean-Pierre Pincemin, as well as Pierre Buraglio, Gérard Titus-Carmel and Guillaume Bottazzi.